DeMoorJasper/stylish-components/readme.md

 Always utilise props in a seperate block (preferably at the end of the css), otherwise it might not work

-Bad example (⚠️ this will not work)
+⚠️ this example will not work

 ```Javascript
 const AnotherWrongButton = stylish.button`